 While we can’t undo the damage caused to the environment, we can help decelerate the rate of change – and long-term, working together this will make a considerable difference.

-Women Talking have highlighted several key areas we could all be addressing to help you become more environmentally friendly in our everyday lives.
+Women Talking have highlighted several key areas we could all address to help you become more environmentally friendly in our everyday lives.

 Reduce your home’s CO2 emissions, as well as lowering your energy bills:

 Over the past 150 years, industrialised countries have been burning large amounts of fossil fuels such as oil and gas.
 The gases released into the atmosphere during this process act like an invisible ‘blanket’, trapping heat from the sun and warming the Earth.
 This is known as the “Greenhouse Effect”.
 This can now be avoided with costs dropping every day; renewable energy is the best choice for the environment and the economy.

 Not everyone can install solar panels or a wind turbine; however, you can still be a part of the clean-energy economy.
 Search online for local renewable energy co-ops to join.
 By becoming a co-op member you will own a slice of its renewable energy projects and can get a return on your investment.

 Get a home energy audit.
 A simple home energy audit can show how much energy your home consumes and give you tips on changes that can make things more efficient.
 This can significantly reduce a home’s carbon footprint.

 Change lightbulbs to LEDs.
 Quality LED lightbulbs can last 25 times longer, are more durable, and use at least 75 per cent less energy than other bulbs.